Nam-Truong/btms/README.md

 | View Website usage statistics                 | | | :white_check_mark: |

-_Note: this is a fun project_

 ## Terminologies and Definitions:

-  - **Average score of player**: sum of total scores divided by the number of gaems in which he played.
+  - **Average score of player**:
+    + Sum of total scores divided by the number of gaems in which he played.
-  - **90th percentile average scores**: the scores which are better than 90 percent of all the others.
+  - **90th percentile average scores**:
+    + The scores which are better than 90 percent of all the others.
+  - **Scoreboard**:
-  - **Scoreboard**: display of all games, final scores, current round result, winners/losers
+    + Display of all games, final scores, current round result, winners/losers
-  - Website usage statistics:
+  - **Website usage statistics**:
-    + # of times each user logged into the system
+    + Number of times each user logged into the system
     + How much time each user spends on the website totally
     + Which user is currently online (logged-in and viewing the site in a browser)